mturvillehei/DFB_Solver/README.md

 ##### DFBsolve_NP.py:
 This is a modification to the DFB_Finite_Mode_Solver.py script that allows for variable columns.
 The primary change is the ability to use any number of columns in the COMSOL parametric sweep (e.g. all three cladding thicknesses, grating height, duty cycle, etc).
 The JSON file is slightly different for the NP simulations, and is labelled as such.
 The execution of the script with the new JSON file is otherwise the same.
 Please note the parameter 'AMR', which indicates if adaptive mesh refinement was used.
 This parameter strips the redundant AMR columns during the initial row sorting.
+We use the Gamma column to sort the modes and identify the lowest order DFB modes, which is given by setting the 'sorting_col_name' to the corresponding JSON column key.

 Data is now stored in a pickle file, since the results filesize can grow very large.
 Be careful of memory - the pickle file will be loaded directly into memory in the Analysis() script.